Interview – Orion of Behemoth & Vesania

 CrypticRock.com – With the touring schedule pretty packed with Behemoth over the next few months, will there be time for Vesania to perform some live dates again?

 Orion – Hopefully.
-I truly believe that there are quite a few Vesania fans there in North America.
+I truly believe that there are quite a few Vesania fans in North America.
 Whenever we have a chance, we want to plan a tour.

 CrypticRock.com – That would be very exciting to see.
 What are some of your musical influences?

 Orion – Who do I started with, what made me who am today, is the Norwegian Black Metal scene.
-The first Emperor record, In the Nightside Eclipse (2004) just opened my eyes for Metal music.
-I soaked into the scene and I started discovering bands, one by one.
+The first Emperor record, In the Nightside Eclipse (2004), just opened my eyes to Metal music.
+I soaked into the scene, and I started discovering bands, one by one.
 That is what made me do what I am doing today.
 That was sometime in the middle of the ‘90s.
 Since then, I have listened to all kinds of different music, not only Metal music.
 It is actually really hard for me to pick.
 The way I see it, today I am influenced by whatever makes me think and act.
 Whether it be music, some art, or whatever.
 In the times that we are living in, we are just being attacked by everything.
 Between the internet and all of the social media bullshit, we are experiencing a lot of tunes, a lot of images, and a lot of everything every day.
-To pick the specific ones, it is very hard.
+To pick the specific ones is very hard.

 Orion – Certainly, there are lots of things to discover in the world, not only Metal.